velhodosaco/ya_HUD/README.txt

 If you're using a 16:10 or 4:3 monitor:

-1. Navigate to 4BY3 or 16BY10
+1. Open the 4BY3 or 16BY10 folder from the folder that you've downloaded
 2. Copy all the files(and replace the old ones) into resource/ui

 This will fix the MainMenu for you aspect ratio and the scoreboard for 4:3.

 -----------------------------------------------------------

-You can also use the "TextWindow - BIGHTML" to replace "TextWindow.res" to get a bigger HTML MOTD screen (sizzling stats for example)
+Big thanks to fog for letting me use his crosshairs! http://i.imgur.com/vJsoF2g.png To enable them go into /scripts/hudlayout.res
+And change visible to "1" under "fog's crosshair"

+You can also enable Garm3n's crosshairs in that file.

 -----------------------------------------------------------